-Situated on opposite banks of the River Bure, Hoveton and Wroxham are ideal locations to begin exploring the 125 miles of waterways for which the Norfolk Broads is famed.
+Situated on opposite banks of the River Bure, Hoveton and Wroxham are ideal locations to begin exploring Norfolk Broads’s 125 miles of waterways.

 Despite being classified as a village, the abundance of commercial activity in Hoveton gives the settlement the feel of a small town.
 As you might expect there is a supermarket, a garden centre, a department store, and a range of other amenities.

 But something is peculiar about these businesses.
 The stores look like any other, but the almost familiar red and blue text above the supermarket doesn’t read ‘Tesco’, nor ‘Sainsburys’ or ‘Waitrose’ – it says ‘Roys’.

 Across the road, the department store sign simply states ‘Roys’; to its right, is the garden centre, ‘Roys Garden Centre’.
 Heading back towards Wroxham you find ‘Roys Toys’ and ‘Roys DIY shop’.